Skip to content

 Is DHI more expensive than FUE?

-Yes, based on our research, DHI surgeries are on average 30% more expensive than traditional FUE surgeries.
+Yes, based on our research, DHI surgeries are, on average, 30% more expensive than traditional FUE surgeries.

 Dr. Utkan Kiziltac